aaronmansfield5/aaronmansfield5/README.md

 ## About Me

 Hello!
 I'm Aaron Mansfield, a versatile developer working in software development since 2018.
 My journey began with a fascination for technology and its ability to solve real-world problems.
-Over the years, I've honed my skills in JavaScript, Node.js, Python, and a diverse array of other technologies.
+Over the years, I've honed my skills in JavaScript, Node.js, TypeScript, Python, C#, and a diverse array of other technologies.
 I've had the privilege of contributing to various projects, from web applications to AI and game development.

 ---